NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 - --show-path

-Indicate that the NuGet configuration file path will be show besides the configuration settings.
+Indicate that the NuGet configuration file path will be shown besides the configuration settings.

 #### Examples